Tongue-camp

 No hay anuncios

-In parallel, the program Flip Up: give your emotions a twist has established itself as one of the main direct intervention tools in educational centers, and has already reached more than 2,000 vocational training students.
+In parallel, the program Flip Up: turn your emotions around has established itself as one of the main tools for direct intervention in educational centers, and has already reached more than 2,000 vocational training students.
 This initiative brings mental health directly to classrooms through experiential, participatory workshops adapted to the reality of young people.
-The sessions take place during class hours and with the class group, which makes it possible to normalize emotional work as another part of the educational process and strengthen group cohesion.
+The sessions take place during school hours and with the class group, which allows emotional work to be normalized as another part of the educational process and strengthens group cohesion.

-If you have things to say, the Joves Talents awards are an opportunity to do so.
+If you have things to say, the Young Talents awards are an opportunity to do so.
 This new initiative has wanted to give a voice to young creators from Mallorca and turn art into a form of expression and also of connection with others.
-Young people between 18 and 30 years old have submitted (the call closed on April 3rd) in disciplines such as photography, painting, design, audiovisual, and writing.
+Young people between 18 and 30 years old have applied (the call closed on April 3rd) in disciplines such as photography, painting, design, audiovisual, and writing.
 With economic prizes and visibility for the projects, the proposal encourages transforming ideas, emotions, and experiences into artistic creations.
-All, with a clear common thread: emotional well-being.
+All this, with a clear common thread: emotional well-being.

 Cargando